Joseph Anang: Early life

-Born in Ghana, Anang moved to England in his teenage years.
+Born in Teshie, a suburb of Ghana's capital city Accra, Anang moved to England in his teenage years.
 Before playing as a goalkeeper, he played as a centre-back.

 Club career

 West Ham United

 Anang began playing in the youth team for Danbort in his native Ghana, before moving to Ghana Premier League club Wa All Stars.
 He went on trial with West Ham United, ultimately signing for the club as an academy scholar in July 2017.
 He had to wait until March 2018 to play for the club's under-18 team, having not gained international clearance, during which he also trained with the first team alongside goalkeeper Adrián.
 Anang signed his first professional contract with West Ham on 1 July 2018.
 He made five appearances in the EFL Trophy for West Ham's under-21 team.
 Anang signed a new contract with West Ham on 15 December 2020, with the agreement running until the summer of 2024.